acato-plugins/branded-social-images/readme.txt

 == Changelog ==

+= 1.0.10 =
+* added: filter bsi_admin_menu_location to change the menu-position (main for main-menu, any other value moves Branded Social Images to the Settings menu)

 = 1.0.9 =
 * added: oEmbed data is now also patched to use the correct OG:Image.
 This will please Facebook and LinkedIn
 * changed: set og:image url to a full URL instead of a relative one.
 Facebook made a big deal of this.